This PDF is the current document as it appeared on Public Inspection on 02/20/2013 at 08:45 am.

 - Demonstrated experience with environmental justice and community sustainability issues at the national, state, or local level;

 - Ability to volunteer time to attend meetings 2-3 times a year, participate in teleconference meetings, attend listening sessions with the Administrator or other senior-level officials, develop policy recommendations to the Administrator, and prepare reports and advice letters

 - Willingness to commit time to the committee and demonstrated ability to work constructively and effectively on committees

 How to Submit Nominations: Any interested person or organization may nominate qualified persons to be considered for appointment to this advisory committee.
 Individuals are encouraged to self-nominate.
 Nominations can be submitted in electronic format (preferred) following the template available at http://epa.gov/environmentaljustice/nejac/index.html#Membership.
 To be considered, all nominations should include:

 - Current contact information for the nominee, including the nominee's name, organization (and position within that organization), current business address, email address, and daytime telephone number.

 - Brief Statement describing the nominees interest in serving on the NEJAC

 - Résumé and a short biography (no more than 2 paragraphs) describing the professional and educational qualifications of the nominee, including a list of relevant activities, and any current or previous service on advisory committees

 - Letter[s] of recommendation from a third party supporting the nomination.
-Letter[s] should describe how the nominee's experience and Start Printed Page 54710knowledge will bring value to the work of the NEJAC.
+Letter[s] should describe how the nominee's experience and knowledge will bring value to the work of the NEJAC.

 Designated Federal Officer, Office of Environmental Justice, U.S. EPA.